Teaching Course - Module 2F - New Alresford, Hampshire

 |Location||St John the Baptist, New Alresford, Hants|

-Now living in Hampshire after spending 40 years in London, Roger has held various posts within local ringing societies.
-For a long time Roger was a member of the Central Council of Church Bell Ringers and served on its Ringing Centres, Towers & Belfries, Redundant Bells and Administrative Committees.
-As a Chartered Surveyor, Roger combined his professional career with pleasure and played a leading role in major bell restoration projects at Bermondsey.
-Isle of Dogs, Limehouse, Rotherhithe and Walworth, as well as many smaller projects, and the transfer of redundant rings of bells from St Stephen Ealing to Aberdeen Cathedral and Homerton to Stone next to Dartford.
-He therefore has a wealth of knowledge about tower maintenance issues.
-To help ensure there were adequate numbers of ringers to ring these restored bells, Roger then turned his attention to issues of recruitment and training.
+Having learnt to ring as a teenager in Gloucestershire, Roger has held various posts within local ringing societies and has acted as tower captain at various towers at different stages in his ringing career.
+As a Chartered Surveyor, Roger also played a leading role in five major bell restoration projects, and several smaller ones.
+Roger has taught many people to ring over the years and to help ensure there are adequate numbers of ringers to ring these restored bells, Roger now focusses his attention on issues of recruitment and training.
+He also plays a leading role in the work of the Charmborough Trust.
 Roger is currently a member of the ART Management Committee and an ART Tutor.
 He is particularly interested in initiatives to improve the quality of teaching and make more effective use of trainers through the use of simulators.